PayalGarg1201/HR-Dashboard-in-Power-BI/README.md

 # HR-Dashboard-in-Power-BI
 HR Analytics

-Trying to answer the below question and prepared dynamic HR Dasboard using Power BI.
+Trying to answer the below question and prepared dynamic HR Dashboard using Power BI.

 1. How many people are in  each Job ?
 2. Gender Break Down of the stuff ?